BenjaminPoilve/MiniChord/documentation/docs/assembly.md

 ![Alt text](./ressources/button_soldering.png "a title")

-Once all buttons are properly soldering, they need to be cut (close to) flush on the bottom side on the PCB.
+Once all buttons are properly soldered, they need to be cut flush on the bottom side on the PCB.
 It is important because they are seating on top on the battery and we do not want their metal leads to cut into the pouch.

 ![Alt text](./ressources/button_cutting.png "a title")

+On PCB version 0.4 and above, a white mark shows the precise outline of the battery so you can make sure that nothing protrudes in that zone.
 Once all buttons are cut flush, make sure to clean the cuttings from the PCB, as they could cause unwanted contact.

-### 6mm pushbuttons
+### 6x6mm pushbuttons

 The process is very similar to the 12x12mm button.
 First insert all the four pushbuttons, making sure they are fully seated before soldering.
-Here clipping the leads is optional but recommanded.
+Here clipping the leads is optional but recommended.

 Once done your PCB should look like this: